 This is a preparatory course for the Level I and Level II Experiences.
 Students will examine the experiential learning component of the occupational therapy curriculum and OT professionalism.
 (1 credit)

-OT 702 OT Framework and Activity Analysis
+OT 702 OT Framework and Task Analysis

 This course explores the dynamic nature and purpose of occupations.
 Students will explore occupations throughout the lifespan and apply the OT profession’s framework in order to observe, analyze and synthesize the client’s engagement with occupations.
 (3 credits)